nose-devs/nose2/README.rst

 ``nose2`` may or may not be a good fit for your project.

-If you are new to python testing, we encourage you to also consider `pytest`_, a popular testing framework.
+If you are new to Python testing, we encourage you to also consider `pytest`_, a popular testing framework.

 Quickstart